How does Composer trade?

 Circuit Breakers

-Symphony Buys and Sells
+Symphony Investments and Sales

 Order Types and Trade Execution